Azure-Samples/aad-java-manage-service-principals/README.md

 ## Getting Started with Graphrbac - Manage Service Principal - in Java ##

-Azure Service Principal sample for managing Service Principal
+  Azure Service Principal sample for managing Service Principal -
    - Create an Active Directory application
    - Create a Service Principal for the application and assign a role
    - Export the Service Principal to an authentication file
    - Use the file to list subcription virtual machines
    - Update the application
+   - Update the service principal to revoke the password credential and the role
    - Delete the application and Service Principal.

 ## Running this Sample ##